Abalone Shell

 Zinc

-This alloy metal is used with gold in jewelry to prevent rust.
+Zinc is an alloy metal that’s used with gold in jewelry to prevent rust.

 Zircon

-A mineral that when treated is used as a gemstone that comes in a variety of colors but most notably blue.
-The brilliant blue color is a birthstone of December.
-Zircon has a hardness of 7.5 on Mohs Hardness Scale.
+Zircon is a mineral that, when treated, is used as a gemstone that comes in various colors but most notably blue.
+The brilliant blue color is a birthstone for December.
+Zircon has a hardness rating of 7.5 on Mohs Hardness Scale.